KoiralaGiri/KoiralaGiri/README.md

 ## 🚀 About Me

 Hey there!
-I'm a software engineer who thrives at the intersection of **security, scalability, and great user experiences**.
+I'm an engineer who thrives at **security, scalability, and great user experiences**.
 My journey in tech has taken me from building enterprise-grade Django applications to crafting privacy-first desktop software with Electron, and even launching Arduino-powered model rockets into the sky! 🚀

 **What drives me:**
 - 🔐 **Security First**: I believe privacy is a fundamental right.
 From implementing SQLCipher encryption to building secure authentication systems, I design with security at the core, not as an afterthought.